rubinusp/byu-cs460-f2021/lab-full-stack-network/README.md

    output any messages that it receives from its TCP peer.
  - At 13 seconds, host `a` uses its `NetcatTCP` instance to send a message to the `EchoServerTCP`.
 Host `a` should receive the response and print it out to standard output.
-A log of this interaction should show up on the console Also, because of ARP and switching, the only hosts that should be seeing packets associated with the TCP connection are `a` and `d`.
+A log of this interaction should show up on the console.
+   Also, because of ARP and switching, the only hosts that should be seeing packets associated with the TCP connection are `a` and `d`.
  - At 14 and 15 seconds, host `b` launches its own `NetcatTCP` instance and